Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: First-order optimality conditions

 \section{First-order optimality conditions}

 We first address the existence of minimizers.
-By $U_{ad}$, we denote admissible points of \eqref{eq:P}, that is,
+By $U_{ad}$, we denote the set of admissible points of \eqref{eq:P}, that is,

-Obviously, $U_{ad}$ is a closed, convex and bounded set in $L^\infty(\Omega)$ and thus weakly closed in $L^2(\Omega)$.
-From this and the weak lower semicontinuity of the objective $J(u)$, we deduce from a standard argument the following result on existence of optimal controls for \eqref{eq:P}. \begin{proposition} There exists a local minimizer $\bar u \in U_{ad}$ of \eqref{eq:P}. \end{proposition}
+Obviously, $U_{ad}$ is a closed, convex and bounded set in $L^\infty(\Omega)$ and thus weakly closed in $L^\barr(\Omega)$.
+From this and the weak lower semicontinuity of the objective $J_\kappa(u)$, we deduce from a standard argument the following result on existence of optimal controls for \eqref{eq:P}. \begin{proposition} There exists a local minimizer $\bar u_\kappa \in U_{ad}$ of \eqref{eq:P}. \end{proposition} To simplify the notation, from now on except \cref{sec:stability} we will drop the subscript $\kappa$ in the symbol for any minimizer $\bar u_\kappa$ of \eqref{eq:P}, that is, we shall write $\bar u$ as a local minimizer defined as in \cref{prop:existence}.

-In the study of the first-order and second-order optimality conditions, in addition to the lack of the differentiability of the control-to-state operator, there is an obstacle coming from the fact that the functional $j(u) = \norm{u}_{L^1(\Omega)}$ is only directionally differentiable.
+In the study of the first- and second-order optimality conditions, in addition to the lack of the differentiability of the control-to-state operator, there is an obstacle coming from the fact that the functional $j(u) = \norm{u}_{L^1(\Omega)}$ is only directionally differentiable.
 Its directional derivative is defined as

-Moreover, since $j$ is Lipschitz continuous and convex, the subdifferential in the convex sence coincides with the generalized gradients introduced by Clarke \cite{Clarke2}.
-By simple computation, we derive
+for $u, v \in L^1(\Omega).$ Moreover, since $j$ is Lipschitz continuous and convex, the subdifferential in the sense of convex analysis coincides with the generalized gradients introduced by Clarke \cite{Clarke2}.
+By a simple computation, we derive

 Furthermore, one has